Research

 Abstract: We investigate corporate bond returns for the period 1838-1939 by compiling a unique new database of 201,000 monthly observations of bonds traded on the Brussels Stock Exchange.
 The value-weighted annualized total rate of return, net of coupon defaults and taxes, is 4.35% in nominal terms and 2.81% in real terms.
 Estimates of average returns show that corporate bonds outperformed equities during the entire nineteenth century.
 We find that the risk-adjusted performance of corporate bonds based on Sharpe ratios exceeds that of equities and sovereign bonds during the corporate bond market's first centennial.

-``The Cross-Section of Corporate Bond Returns: Evidence from an Elusive Past
+``The Cross-Section of Corporate Bond Returns: The Pre-World War I Evidence"

-Finalist for (1) John Doukas Best PhD Paper Award at EFMA 2023 Meeting and (2) New Researcher Prize at EHS 2023 Meeting
+Earlier version was finalist for John Doukas Best PhD Paper Award at EFMA 2023 Meeting and New Researcher Prize at EHS 2023 Meeting

 Work in Progress